-What does Sanford think about the County’s Audit?
+What does Sanford plan to do about the County’s Audit?

 The County Audit is a critical issue for the County right now.